Feel-ing Croesus (before the airport)

 Greece is full of feelings, good or bad, that is not the question.
 Greece gave birth to music, theater, philosophy, mythology because of feelings.
 Athens, as its main center, not only mythical, but also classical, today tries to present these feelings to the rest of the world.

 When 19th century travellers arrived from Piraeus to Acropolis (actually Acropolis could be seen from there), before Athens international airport access to Athens was mainly safe by sea, they felt both sea breeze and seeing ancient ruins at the famous port.
 They walked with mules, donkeys, horses or carriages up Piraeus street and reached firstly Keramikos and its ancient gates, Dipylon.

 There they realised how ancient Athenians were feeling.
-The sacred way from Elefsina, that led to ancient agora and via Panatheneon street up to Acropolis, is also getting to Keramikos, where the athenian craftsmen were preparing the famous vases that were exporting athenian olive oil across Mediterranean.
-This is how astonished Romans were feeilng, Augustus himself, who funded the Roman Agora, but also Emperor Hadrian, who built the new city of Athens, trying to imitate mythical Theseus.
+The sacred way from Elefsina, that led to ancient agora and via Panatheneon street up to Acropolis, is also getting to Keramikos, where the Athenian craftsmen were preparing the famous vases that were exporting Athenian olive oil across Mediterranean.
+This is how astonished Romans were feeling, Augustus himself, who funded the Roman Agora, but also Emperor Hadrian, who built the new city of Athens, trying to imitate mythical Theseus.
 The remains of these period are still visible to the modern Athens visitor.

 So, what stays for a visitor today?
 The vast amount of Athens museums, that are waiting to educate everyone who wants to feel the same as Croesus, Hadrian, Sulla, Freud, Jung or maybe Hans Christian Andersen and feel unreal?